xoxzo/blog.xoxzo.com/content/Engineering/binary-operations.md

 >>> -0b10
 -2
 ```
-Need to say, that when we use bitwise NOT on number, it changes it's sign to opposite.
+Need to say, that when we use bitwise NOT on a number, it changes its sign to the opposite.

 # Shifts
-There's also _shift_ operations: In these operations the digits are moved, or shifted, to the left or right by N indexes.
+There's also _shift_ operations: In these operations, the digits are moved, or shifted, to the left or right by N indexes.

 ### Left shift
 In this case, to the right end zeros added: